LinkedIn’s algorithm has always been a bit of a mystery — until now.

 Virality is not a factor in the algorithm

-Before, LinkedIn’s algorithm amplified the most engaging (viral) content.
+Before, the LinkedIn algorithm amplified the most engaging (viral) content.
 When work and personal lives merged a few years ago, the platform saw an influx of personal content reminiscent of what you’d see on Facebook.

-With the change in posting style, membership and engagement grew, but also caused a lot of irrelevant content to float to the top of users’ Feeds.
-So with the algorithm updates, viral content is more likely to hurt your visibility and engagement than help it, as it might start hitting Feeds where it isn’t relevant, so not getting much engagement beyond reactions.
+With the change in posting style, membership and engagement grew, but it also caused a lot of irrelevant, low-quality content to float to the top of users’ Feeds.
+So, with the algorithm updates, viral content is more likely to hurt your visibility and engagement than help it.
+It might start hitting Feeds where it isn’t relevant, and not getting much engagement beyond reactions.

 Your connections and followers will now see your posts first

 This is a user-requested update, as most people find the content from their existing network the most valuable.
-This also means that the quality of your network is more important than ever – if you want engagement, the people you connect with need to see value in your content.
+It also means that the quality of your network is more critical than ever — if you want engagement, the people you connect with need to see value in your content.

-LinkedIn's updated algorithm rewards knowledge-rich posts by extending their reach beyond its immediate network.
-This indicates that even non-connected users who might find your content useful could see your posts.
+LinkedIn's updated algorithm rewards knowledge-rich posts by extending their reach beyond the creator’s immediate network.
+As such, even non-connected users who might find your content valuable could see your posts.

 LinkedIn will highlight more expert content

 The platform is looking to highlight more knowledge and advice experts share.
 For users, the algorithm determines what expertise is relevant by identifying a user’s interests based on their profile info and activity.